How to Develop Your Winning, Goal-Based EHR Integration Strategies

 Healthcare IT leaders have urged standardized methods of exchanging electronic health records for years.

-A growing trend in the healthcare industry is consolidating many systems into one to provide a more comprehensive overview of patient information.
-However, interoperability takes sufficient time to be achieved and needs considerable preparation in addition to suitable EHR software.
+Trends in the healthcare industry are consolidating many systems into one to provide a more comprehensive overview of patient information.
+However, interoperability takes sufficient time to be achieved and needs considerable preparation in addition to suitable software for EHR integration.

 Healthcare businesses should prioritize conforming to industry standards, adopting a single, shared data model for all data organizations, and using a common language for all data structures.

-The term functional integration refers to the process through which two or more separate pieces of software or systems function effectively together.
+The term functional integration refers to the process through which many separate pieces of software or systems function effectively together.
 It is a significant roadblock to EHR interoperability.
 It requires attention to stakeholder requirements and a comprehensive framework that accounts for all possible variables.

 3. Develop Use Cases

-A use case, often referred to as an actor-user story, is an offshoot of the user story idea in which the storyline describes how an actor, an actual person, interacts with a system.
+A use case, known as an actor-user story, is an offshoot of the users story idea in which it describes how they interact with a system.
 It describes the interaction, outlines the situation and objectives, and illustrates the system’s response to each step.

-The following are a few examples of the types of information that integration might make accessible in the EHR and drive clinical action:
+The following are a few examples of information that EHR integration might make accessible and drive clinical action:

 • A priority list of patients suspected of having pneumonia or sepsis.